The retail holiday sales season is right around the corner.

 If you don’t have an email list yet, or it’s just too small, take advantage of the highly increased traffic.

 Despite the growth of social media and search engine marketing, email list building has never been more important – especially when it comes to converting website visitors into buyers.

 Onsite retargeting is a great way to build a healthy email list.
 Using well-timed popups, you can easily get your visitor’s contact information.
 The best way to capture email addresses is to provide discounts and incentives to your visitors.
 Offering a free eBook that is relevant to your visitors is also an effective way to build your email list.

-You can also launch a sweepstakes, just like the Hungarian online store, Extreme Digital did in the example below.
-They offered two options and segmented their visitors based on gender according to their response.
+You can also launch a subscription based campaign, just like the Hungarian online store, Extreme Digital did in the example below.
+They offered to open their Black Friday sales to their subscribers before anyone else.

 12. Focus on content marketing